LiveJournal staff and volunteers use many official journals and communities to:

 - lj_2008: Staff members post announcements related to the transition from a Six Apart division to a SUP-owned independent company.

-- paidmembers: Staff members post information about new paid-only features and other issues relevant to paid members.
-Membership is limited to those who have or had a paid account.
+- paidmembers: Staff members post information about new features for the accounts with Professional package of service and other issues relevant to users of those accounts.
+Membership is limited to those who have or had a account with Professional package of service.

 - writersblock: Get the question of the day on your friends page by watching this community.